 The PumpHouse operates as a programmed venue for hire for the performing arts.
 It presents a diverse range of theatre, from plays, musicals, dance, traditional outdoor Summer Shakespeare, stand-up comedy and concerts to psychic mediums, book launches, poetry and play readings.

 The existence of The PumpHouse is due entirely to the existence of Pupukemoana – Auckland’s only maar or volcanic crater lake.

-The lake came into being after a massive explosion erupted around 150,000 years ago and is the second oldest of more than 50 volcanoes that make up Auckland’s volcanic field.
-The field itself is currently on UNESCO’s tentative list after being submitted for classification as a World Heritage Site due to its unusual geological features and areas of indigenous cultural significance.
+The lake formed after an eruption around 150,000 years ago, and is the second oldest of more than 50 volcanoes that make up Auckland’s volcanic field.
+The field itself is currently on UNESCO’s tentative list as a World Heritage Site due to its unusual geological features and areas of indigenous cultural significance.

 The PumpHouse sits on what’s known as the ‘tuff ring’ or crater edge.
 The lake itself is 57m deep and home to some very large and clever eels.
-And yes, there is a taniwha that over the years has made some strong gestures in its role as kaitiaki of the lake.
+And yes, there is a taniwha acting as kaitiaki of the lake!